 The Board is committed to ensuring that its members have a broad range of skills, experience and expertise necessary to maximise performance and ensure appropriate levels of shareholder return.
-The Board has established a Nominations Committee with the primary objectives to assist the Board to discharge its responsibilities regarding the following areas:
+The Board (currently exercising the roles and responsibilities of the Nominations Committee):

-- overseeing the composition of the Board and competencies of Board members; - providing recommendations of appointment and evaluation of the Managing Director; - ensuring that appropriate procedures exist to assess the performance levels of the Chairman, Nonexecutive Directors, Executive Directors; and - developing succession plans for the Board and overseeing development by management of succession planning for Senior Executives.
+- oversees the composition of the Board and competencies of Board members; - provides recommendations of appointment and evaluation of the Managing Director; - ensures that appropriate procedures exist to assess the performance levels of the Chairman, Nonexecutive Directors, Executive Directors; and - develops succession plans for the Board and overseeing development by management of succession planning for Senior Executives.

 The Nominations Committee Charter can be found on the Company's website here.
 The Charter requires that a majority of members of the Nominations Committee must, as far as possible, be independent Non-executive Directors.
-The Chairman of the Nominations Committee is an independent Director.
-The current members of the Nominations Committee are the entire Board, so the Committee is not currently comprised of a majority of independent Directors.
+The Chairman of the Nominations Committee is an independent Director (Stephen Baldwin).

+The roles and responsibilities of the Nominations Committee are carried out by the entire Board which consists of a majority of independent Directors.